 Engage elementary-aged students in hands-on outdoor exploration by

 assisting with weekly school day programs.
 These school programs focus on connecting youth to their local environment.
 Volunteers must be available at least one day a week during school hours.

 Learning Center Support

 Share your passion and knowledge about Buzzards Bay by joining our Learning Center support team.
-Learning Center volunteers are enthusiastic, dependable community members who choose to help out at one of our learning centers in New Bedford (year-round) or Woods Hole (Memorial Day to Labor Day).
+Learning Center volunteers are enthusiastic, dependable community members who choose to help out at one of our learning centers in New Bedford (year-round) or Westport (June to September).
 Volunteers also help with special projects around the office as needed.